aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

 Ok at this point I have to admit that I'm just having pointless fun, I would love to turn the above into an animation but when I was doing the noise scrolling horizontally at the start of this post I realised that generating the noise took too long for a smooth animation.
 So there's no way I'm getting away with it here, at least not without some tricks.

+In this case these swirls are very similar to using a [displacement map](https://en.wikipedia.org/wiki/Displacement_mapping) on a grid of colors, which could be done quite efficiently with WebGl.
+I'll leave doing that for another day.

 ## Next steps

 Soon we'll start using this generator in our new game, so I'll update this post if we come up with any improvements.